i-Zac/i-Zac/README.md

 Materials Scientist | Educator | Developer-in-Progress\*\*
 ----------------------------------------------------------

-Welcome to my GitHub!
 I'm a passionate Materials and Metallurgical Engineer, with a growing skill set in machine learning, and a deep commitment to leveraging science and technology for sustainable solutions.
 I teach Mathematics and Physics at College while developing projects integrating materials science, machine learning, and web development.

 ### Languages, Tools and Skills Skills
 <p align="left">